Last Updated on October 7, 2023 by Samantha Harris

 Despite being viewed as slow, simple creatures, tortoises have a good memory.

-- Test 1: Researchers taught the tortoise to bite a colored ball that was attached to the end of a stick.
+- Test 1: Researchers taught the tortoise to bite a colored ball attached to a stick.

-- Test 2: The tortoises were taught to walk 6 feet toward the ball and bite it.
+- Test 2: The tortoises were taught to walk 6 feet and bite the ball.

 Tortoise Memory Span

 The researchers went back to the tortoises 3 months later.
-They were surprised to discover that all 6 of them had remembered tasks 1 and 2.
+They were surprised to discover that all 6 remembered tasks 1 and 2.

-The third task required some re-training because the tortoises couldn’t remember which color had been assigned.
-However, they did manage to re-learn the third task a second time faster than the first time, indicating some residual memory.
+The third task required re-training because the tortoises couldn’t remember the assigned color.
+They re-learned the third task a second time faster than the first, indicating some residual memory.

 The same research team re-visited the tortoises 9 years later.
 Those tortoises were also capable of remembering the first two tasks.

-While the more complex tasks were forgotten, this still shows an impressive memory.
+While the more complex tasks were forgotten, this still requires an impressive memory.

 Do Tortoises Have Spatial Memory?

-Scientists have observed that tortoises have a good spatial memory.
+Scientists have observed that tortoises have an excellent spatial memory.

 According to the Journal of Comparative Psychology, researchers examined the spatial learning ability of a tortoise by training it to complete a maze.